norwytch/Poietikes.jl/README.md

 Our derivations from prosodic include:
 - constraint-based view of metrical parsing — a line is scanned by minimizing the violations of weighted, violable constraints over candidate parses;
 - English accentual-syllabic constraint vocabulary, which is taken entirely from prosodic and translated to Julia via `StressMaxInWeak` / `TroughInStrong` / `IllegalResolution` ≈ prosodic's `w_stress` / `s_unstress` / `unres_across`;
-- the use of CMUDict as a guide to English pronunciation, which led us to the use of Lexique for French;
+- the use of CMUdict as a guide to English pronunciation, which led us to the use of Lexique for French;
 - human-readable scansion strings as the way a parse is presented.

-**Added or deliberately divergent:** breadth beyond English accentual-syllabic to the count / syllabic+accent / quantitative / tonal / consonantal axes and eleven languages — including a foot-substitution search for the Greek/Latin and Arabic quantitative metres, and composite fits for Old Norse dróttkvætt and Welsh cynghanedd; first-class language- and form-**detection** (ranked candidates); user extensibility (`@form`, TOML); and two departures from prosodic — **monosyllabic stress flexibility** (prosodic assigns monosyllables a fixed stress; we let the meter assign it, so canonical verse scores zero) and a **fit-against-a-declared-form** stance (prosodic freely scans any line; we measure fit to a stated Form, and answer "which form?" separately via detection).
+**Added or deliberately divergent:** breadth beyond English accentual-syllabic to the count / syllabic+accent / quantitative / moraic / tonal / consonantal axes and eleven languages — including a foot-substitution search for the Greek/Latin and Arabic quantitative metres, and composite fits for Old Norse dróttkvætt and Welsh cynghanedd; first-class language- and form-**detection** (ranked candidates); user extensibility (`@form`, TOML); and two departures from prosodic — **monosyllabic stress flexibility** (prosodic assigns monosyllables a fixed stress; we let the meter assign it, so canonical verse scores zero) and a **fit-against-a-declared-form** stance (prosodic freely scans any line; we measure fit to a stated Form, and answer "which form?" separately via detection).
 A line-by-line comparison, including where the two diverge and why, is in [`docs/src/comparison.md`](docs/src/comparison.md).

 ## Status and limitations